Fabricio-191/valve-server-query/README.md

     //do something...
 })
 .catch(console.error)

+Server.setSocketRef(false); //the socket will not keep the node.js process alive
 ```

 If the IP entered is not IPv4 or IPv6, it will be treated as a hostname and an attempt will be made to obtain the IP, if the attempt fails, it will throw an error